thunlp/OpenNE/README.md

 - --kstep, Use k-step transition probability matrix（make sure representation-size%k-step == 0).

+TADW Options:

+- --lamb, lambda is a hyperparameter in TADW.

 #### Input
 The supported input format is an edgelist or an adjlist: